unconst/BitTensor/README.md

 ## Method

 To begin, we follow a standard training scheme within each p2p component.
-Our Component contains a dataset M, with targets X and labels Y, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,
+Our component contains a dataset M, with targets X and labels Y, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,

   <p align="center"> Loss = Ep[ L(f(x), x)].
 (1) </p>

 Where L the loss function between targets and outputs, (for instance cross-entropy), and Ep is the expectation over a subset P of our dataset M, our training set.
-Our component is also networked, and is composing its model with downstream components in the network f(x) = (d1 ◦ d2 ... dn ) and, in reflection, serving its own model to upstream components, u1, u2 ... un = ( ... f_i, ... ) where the output of our model is the input to that model.
+Our component is also networked, and is composing its model with downstream components in the network f(x) = (d1 ◦ d2 ... dn ) and, in reflection, serving its own model to upstream components, u1, u2 ... un = ( ... f(x), ... ) where the output of our model is the input to that model.

 <p align="center">
 <img src="assets/UpDn.png" width="500" />